adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Not only do we need to mentally map these abbreviations (assuming we know what they mean in the first place), but we need to wade through a load of classes just to work out what's going on.
 The content itself is somewhat obfuscated.

+Also, visual class names are ambiguous.
+For example, `.red` could mean red text, a red background or perhaps a reddish gradient.
+It's hard to be sure.

 Here's the same thing using semantic classes:

 	<div class="hero">